 The ramekins worked great yesterday but aren’t these cute dishes, lid and all?
 We picked them up at Mitsuwa that morning.
 Steam without the lid, it is just for presentation purposes.
 Oh, and we enjoyed this alfresco as well…lovin’ summertime!

 We’ve fallen in love with steamed savory custard.
 So much so, that we ate 3 different versions within 48 hours.
 This one is the Crab & Shiitake rendition.
-Our recipes were adapted from one we read in Martha Steward Living which can be found here.
+Our recipes were adapted from one we read in Martha Steward Living.

 Coconut milk is infused with lemongrass and ginger: The coconut milk is brought to a simmer, chopped lemongrass and ginger are added.
 Removed from heat and let stand for one hour, then strained.